michaelkolesidis/cuberabbit/NOTES.md

 - Level generation from array
 - Each block should know its position
-- Each block should know if bunny is on it
+- Each block should know if rabbit is on it
 - Each block should know if a reward is on it

 ### Movement